shivasankarka/HEPJo/README.md

 ## Usage

 Since SciJo is very early in development, there's not much documentation.
 I will try to write a proper documentation soon.
 Please go through the code to understand all the available options.
+Following is a simple example, Please take a look at doc.mojo file for syntax and options available (Only Vector3D for now).swswsswsssswww

 ```
 from scijo import Vector3D, LorentzVector